 After immigrating to the United States, I attended Graduate School at the University of Minnesota where I also taught German as a second language to university students.
 My teaching career in Minnesota spans a wide range of ages and educational experiences from elementary students to adults.
 I have always been passionate about education and have enjoyed working in dynamic multicultural environments, including business organizations, where I could be a valued contributor to the success of their programs.

-In Minnesota, I started out teaching German as a foreign language to high school students.
+In Minnesota, I started teaching German as a foreign language to high school students.
 After joining the Twin Cities German Immersion school (the only full-immersion German charter school in the Midwest) in 2006 as a second grade teacher, I knew that I had found my calling: teaching elementary-age students in a German immersion setting.
-I have taught there ever since.
-For three years I also served on the School Board to help shape the direction of a unique educational program that enjoys strong support from the parent community.
+For three years I also served on the school board to help shape the direction of a unique educational program that enjoys strong support from the parent community.
 In my spare time I like to ride my bike, visit my family in Germany or my grandchildren in California and read historic fiction novels.

 I grew up in Pforzheim, Germany and went to school at the Pädagogische Hochschule in Freiburg where I received my first credentials as a primary and middle school teacher.
 After finishing at Freiburg, I interned at GAIS for four months assisting with the 1st Grade.